 Nutritional supplements for male fertility are a popular, less invasive, and less expensive way to improve your sperm morphology compared to medical treatments.
 Because these supplements are generally safe, effective, and readily available, they are one of the first methods that men use to improve morphology and overall fertility.

-Fertility Factor 5 is made with ingredients that have been shown to improve not only morphology, but sperm count and motility as well.
-Additionally, this supplement boosts total semen volume and supports overall male reproductive health.
+Supplements like Semenoll, Semaxin, and Fertility Factor 5 are made with ingredients that have been shown to improve not only morphology, but also sperm count and motility as well.
+Additionally, these supplements boost total semen volume and support overall male reproductive health.

 Janice Reilly is the Deputy Editor of Content at The Sperm Count Report.
 She has extensive experience as a writer and editor for medical news blogs, where she covered fitness, reproductive health, nutritional supplementation, and similar subjects.